johaGL/DIMet/README.md

 python3 DIMet --mode prepare --config example1/configs/cc.yml --mywdir example1
 python3 DIMet --mode diffabund --config example1/configs/cc.yml --mywdir example1
 ```

 Sections *Prepare your analysis* and *Run your analysis* will guide you step by step.

 ## Prepare your analysis

-### create your project folder
+### Create your project folder
-This project folder must be completely outside of DIMet, with the minimal required structure :
+Your project folder must be completely outside of DIMet, with the minimal required structure :
 ```
-MYPROJECT
+MYPROJECT_MYSUFFIX
 ├── configs <-- your configuration file
 │   └── config_MYSUFFIX.yml
 ├── data
+│   ├── Abundances_MYSUFFIX.tsv
 │   ├── CorrectedIsotopologues_MYSUFFIX.tsv
-│   ├── FracContribution_MYSUFFIX.tsv
-│   ├── metadata_MYSUFFIX.csv
-│   └── rawAbundances_MYSUFFIX.tsv
+│   └── metadata_MYSUFFIX.csv
 └── results
 ```

-The `results/` is an empty folder.
+The `results/` is an empty folder, where your results will be written.

 The `data/` folder contains:
 - The Isotopologues Contributions file